 Let's look at the pattern of long term economic growth and short term business cycles graphically.
-First, let's graph Real GDP from 1970-2012.
-For Excel in Office 2013:
+First, let's graph Real GDP from 1970-2016.
+For Excel in Office 2016:

-- highlight the series of cells (D13 D55) that we want to graph (point, click, and drag) - select the "Insert" tab (upper left region of the Excel window) - select "Line" chart - select the first 2-D line style
+- highlight the series of cells (D13 D59) that we want to graph (point, click, and drag) - select the "Insert" tab (upper left region of the Excel window) - select 2D Line chart by hovering over the chart icons until you find the icon for "line chart", click on line chart, and select 2D line style